 Zika Virus In Atlanta, Georgia | Allgood Pest Solutions

 How is Zika coming into the United States?
-If you look at a map of the Zika virus hitting states like Florida, you will quickly see that they are separated.
+If you look at a map of the Zika virus hitting states like Georgia and Tennessee, you will quickly see that they are separated.
 This means that the Zika virus has not yet started to spread county to county.
 It is currently coming into the United States by infected individuals who have traveled from other countries where Zika is present.

 Can I catch Zika virus in Atlanta?
 This is a complicated question.
 Right now according to this article from www.everydayhealth.com, your chances of getting Zika virus are extremely low.
 But, when temperatures warm up and more rainstorms come, there may be a much higher risk.
 So what can you do to reduce your chances of contracting Zika when the rains do come?
 Here are a few mosquito prevention tips you can implement around your property: